-We are proud of our awardwinning Dyersburg City Schools and Dyer County Schools.
+We are proud of our award-winning Dyersburg City Schools and Dyer County Schools.
 Most recently, both Dyersburg City Schools and Dyer Count Schools were named as two of 12 Exemplary School districts in the State by the Tennessee Department of Education.
-Both school districts have achieved this ranking in past years as well as other top rankings the county's labor force of 16,400 is employed in industry.
-Agriculture also plays a vital role, with 56 percent of the county's land dedicated to farming.
-The average household income in Dyer County was \$45,042 in 2020, and Tennessee residents benefit from the absence of a state income tax.
+Both school districts have achieved this ranking in past years as well as other top rankings by third-party reviewers of schools in the region and nationally.
+The two public school districts serve 6,276 students in the 2023-24 academic year.
+The county is also home to one Christian school, and some families choose to homeschool their children.